Reviews

 We independently select all products and services.
 If you click through links we provide, Plant Native may earn a commission with no extra cost to you.

-Controlling mosquitoes in the yard is always a headache, but Summit Mosquito Dunk tablets honestly made things easier than we expected.
+Controlling mosquitoes in the yard is always a headache, but Summit Mosquito Dunk tablets made things easier than we expected.
 We tossed them in our standing water and pretty quickly noticed fewer larvae and less biting.

 The tablets are simple to use, and we felt better knowing they’re safer around pets and wildlife.